 The garden overlooks the break water, Fort Ricasoli, Rinella, Kalkara,

-the original Bighi Hospital (now forming part of a trade school), Fort St. Angelo
+the original Bighi Hospital now is the head office of Heritage Malta, Fort St. Angelo

 and the creeks and Senglea.

-Located in a position to observe the Grand Harbour from another angle, the Lower Barakka garden is the place where you can sit down and relax looking at the splendid panoramic view.
+Located in a position to observe the Grand Harbour from another angle, the Lower Barrakka gardens is the place where you can sit down and relax looking at the splendid panoramic view.
 It is a nicely decorated garden with pathways and greenery.